ozyurtf/self-learning/README.md

 Also, even if the truck learns how to back up from a specific location, it has to generalize this knowledge across all kinds of different locations and positions.

+And similarly, there are many different routes to follow from one location to back up the truck.
+The should be to find the shortest possible path.

 Other big problem was that there wasn't any data that I could use to make the truck aware of the consequences of its actions.

-So these were the some of the main challenges that needed to be solved in the project.
+So, these were the some of the main challenges that needed to be solved in the project.

 ####  Simulation Before Training
 ![Truck Backer Upper GIF](videos/truck-backer-upper-before.gif)